Goally Penguin Logo with Sunglasses

 But we don’t stop there.
 Our Balloon App helps build the skills needed to use AAC by engaging your child with fun, interactive “pop the balloons” exercises.
 It’s a game-changer for kids who need that extra boost in communication.

 So, is dyslexia genetic?
-The answer is yes – genetics play a big role in the development of dyslexia.
-However, environmental factors also impact the severity of symptoms, and a supportive environment can help kids with thinking and learning differences succeed.
-As a parent, your understanding and support can make a huge difference for your child with dyslexia.
-Remember, dyslexia isn’t a limitation; it’s just a different way of processing information.
-With the right support, encouragement, and tools like Goally’s learning tablet, your neurodivergent child can achieve their full potential.
+Yes, genetics play a big role in dyslexia.
+Environmental factors also affect the severity of symptoms, and a supportive environment helps kids with learning differences succeed.
+As a parent, your understanding and support can make a huge difference.
+Remember, dyslexia is just a different way of processing information.
+With the right support and tools, your child can achieve their full potential.

 FAQs About if Dyslexia Is Genetic